Contract Administration and Site InspectionDan Lethbridge2021-03-19T13:36:09+00:00

 What Is Contract Administration?

 Contract administration services are an additional role we’re able to take on in addition to continued design input and site inspection.
 These services include issuing instructions to vary the scope of the work, certifying payments to the contractor, assessing claims for extensions of time, chairing site progress meetings and reconciling the final account.
-We would also process requests for information from the contractor, and ensure that you are aware of when outstanding decisions need to be made.
+We would also process requests for information from the Main Contractor and ensure that you are aware of when outstanding decisions need to be made.

 Is that the same as Project Management?